 The Advocacy Committee is composed of several members of CVMS who are interested in working on the following (These are suggestions to be decided on by the Committee):

-Meetings are held every month on the second Wednesday at 7PM by Zoom.
+Meetings are held every month on the third Wednesday of every month at 7PM by Zoom.

 Here is the link...